-All other fees billed by the external auditors in the years ending April 30, 2017 and April 30, 2016 were \$nil and \$nil, respectively.
+All other fees billed by the external auditors in the eight month period ended December 31, 2017 and the year ended April 30, 2017 were \$nil and \$nil, respectively.

 ITEM 18: ADDITIONAL INFORMATION

 Additional information relating to the Corporation may be found on the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.